zbtolon/get-support/datacenter-migration.md

 After you establish connectivity between the old and new servers, you should consider how you move data between them.
 Assuming that you have sufficient storage in the new server to accommodate the volume of data, a direct server-to-server copy is the simplest way to achieve this.
 There are many tools available that you can use.

 * scp is a good choice to securely copy a file from source to destination.
 It performs a plain linear copy.
-* If you need to copy a large number of files, rsync over ssh is much faster than scp. rsync also copies directory structures and preserves file permissions.
+* If you need to copy multiple files, rsync over ssh is much faster than scp. rsync also copies directory structures and preserves file permissions.

 In general, you should only copy applications and application data between systems.
 Copying older versions of operating system files to a newer version can cause problems.